NeuracoreAI/neuracore/examples/README.md

 - Visualize the robot in real-time
 - Save demonstrations for future use

+**NOTE:** You might need to set the `MUJOCO_GL` environment to `egl` using `export MUJOCO_GL=egl` if your RGB Camera Feed visualizations are glitchy on the Robot Data Visualiser Console.

 1. Run the example:
 ```bash
 python example_data_collection_vx300s.py
 ```
-2. Navigate to the [robots](https://neuracore.app/dashboard/robots) tab in the app
+2. Navigate to the "Robots" tab in the Neuracore Dashboard
 3. You should see a live view of your robot running!

 To record demonstrations: